Napa families consider sacrificing health care to stay in America

-It's difficult to quantify the number of immigrants who are choosing to decline health care, but OLE Health, Napa Valley's second-largest health care provider behind Kaiser Permanente, says it may have statistics that offer a glimpse into the problem.
+It's difficult to quantify the number of immigrants who are choosing to decline health care because evidence is anecdotal.
+But OLE Health, the Napa Valley's second-largest health care provider behind Kaiser Permanente, says it may have statistics that offer a glimpse into the problem.
 The organization serves many immigrants.

 More than 900 OLE Health clients have disenrolled from Partnership Health Plan, a Northern California health care organization that manages benefits for 560,000 low-income residents on the state-run insurance plan Medi-Cal.
 Most of those patients were children.